weblate/qTox_enhanced-1/doc/user_manual_en.md

   will set your status to "Away".
 A setting of 0 will never change your status.
 - **Default directory to save files:** Allows you to specify the default destination for incoming file transfers.
-- **Autoaccept files:** If set, qTox will automatically accept file transfers and put them in the directory specified above.
+- **Auto-accept files:** If set, qTox will automatically accept file transfers and put them in the directory specified above.

 ### User Interface